Mate! Are You Really Aware? An Explainability-Guided Testing Framework for Robustness of Malware Detectors: Testing Framework

-\textbf{Update feature patch.~} After obtaining a pair of $(f, v)$, if the selected feature $f$ is manipulable, we add the pair into map $P$ as the \emph{Feature Patch} to be used in the feature-space manipulation (line 11).
-Although the SHAP framework can find features that impact the decision boundary, some of them cannot be manipulated directly.
-For example, consider the feature that counts the size of a binary, when we modify the value of another feature, the former will be modified indirectly.
+\textbf{Updating the feature.~} After obtaining $(f, v)$, if the selected feature $f$ is manipulable, we add the pair into a map, $P$, as the \emph{Feature Patch} to be used in the feature-space manipulation (line 11).
+Note that, due to the strong semantic restrictions of the binaries, we cannot simply choose any arbitrary pairs of feature and values for the test manipulation.
+Instead, we restrict the feature-space manipulation to only features and values that are independent (IID) and can be modified with original functionalities preserved.
+For example, consider the feature that counts the size of a binary: When we modify the value of another feature, the former will be modified indirectly.
 Therefore, the features and values we select to be manipulated follow two principles employed by the previous literature~\cite{alinabackdoor, grosse2016adversarial, grosse2017adversarial}.
 These principles are: \one features are manipulable in the original problem space; and \two selected features have no dependencies or cannot be affected by other features.
+We described manipulable features for Android and WinPE datasets later in \S\ref{sec_dataset} and \S\ref{sec_generalizability_analysis}.

-\textbf{Greedy strategy.~}After obtaining feature-value pairs, we conduct a greedy strategy, removing samples that have the same value, $v$, for feature $f$ from the dataset (lines 12 to 16).
+\textbf{Greedy strategy.~} After obtaining feature-value pairs, we conduct a greedy strategy, removing samples that have the same value, $v$, for feature $f$ from the dataset (lines 13 to 17).
 We do this to make sure that the same feature-value pair will not be selected again.
 The procedure repeats until we find $N$ feature-value pairs.
-These $N$ pairs are then used in the next stage to generate the adversarial malware samples.
+These $N$ pairs are then used as feature patch in the next stage to generate test cases.